Published on 21 Jul 2020 - Updated on 08 Jul 2022

 In the olden days, a marketing staffer would have to go to IT with a request for an FTP account to exchange files with an outside partner.
 That’s a lot of process and waste of IT staff time in addition to the marketer’s time.
 Compound that across an organization consisting of a thousand individuals or more, and you have a multitude of unnecessary interchanges happening.

 An FTP service can handle all of that much more simply.
 A proper FTP service like ExaVault’s will have good permissions administration to empower folks you trust to create FTP accounts and restrict those you don’t.

 Notifications are a common requirement for keeping on top of critical file transfers.
 Some organizations depend on notifications built into their file sharing platform to manage projects efficiently.

 Some industries specifically want to get a notification of all downloaded files, like bids and quotes, so they can follow up with potential clients to close deals.
 With a top-rated FTP service, you’ll get notifications no matter the source of the file transfer activity — whether it happens via the web interface or an FTP client.

 Detailed access logs are a staple when it comes to requirements for buying and FTP service.
 Some IT administrators need detailed access logs for auditing all company data transfer, including the IP addresses associated with the users and systems performing file transfers.

 Logs should provide accurate information that can not be changed in any way.

 Ultimately the industry your business is in has a lot to do with your needs when looking at buying an FTP service vs. in-house FTP.
 Consider the everyday file exchanges that happen within and around your organization.
 This will help inform your requirements for shopping FTP service providers.
-Lastly, don’t settle for a service provider that doesn’t improve the service features or architecture on an ongoing basis.
+Lastly, don’t settle for a service provider that doesn’t have access to support staff and online documentation.